 The outcome is simple: send the receiving office the document type it actually asked for.
 Certified translation and notarized translation are related, but they do not solve the same problem.

 A certified translation includes a signed statement that the translation is complete and accurate to the best of the translator or provider’s knowledge.
-A notarized translation adds a notary step to the signature process.
-The notary is confirming identity and signature, not judging whether the translation is linguistically correct.

 The 3 checks to run before ordering